jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 .. note:: In addition to visibility settings for content groups, a learner's ability to see a course component also depends on whether it is marked as visible to staff only, whether the unit is published, and the course's release date.
-For details about testing course content in general, see :ref:`Testing Your Course Content`.
+For more information about testing course content in general, see :ref:`Testing Your Course Content`.

 .. _View Components Available Based on Enrollment Track: